weijuey/tp/docs/DeveloperGuide.md

    Steps 3 and 4 repeats until the user has updated the contact as they have needed.
 5. User requests to list contacts.
 6. d'Intérieur shows the list of contacts

 Use case ends.

+**UC12: Adding an image to a contact**

+**MSS**

+1. User requests to add image(s) to a contact.
+2. d'Intérieur opens a file chooser interface for the user to select the images.
+3. The user selects and confirms the image(s).
+4. d'Intérieur adds the images to the given contact.
+5. d'Intérieur shows the newly added images in the images view.

+Use case ends.

+**Extensions**

+* 3a.
+User closes the interface without selecting any image(s).

+    * 3a1. d'Intérieur alerts the user that no images have been added.

+      Use case ends.

+**UC13: Deleting an image from a contact**

+**MSS**

+1. User requests to delete an image from a contact.
+2. d'Intérieur removes the images from the contact.

+Use case ends.

+**UC14: Listing all images of a contact**

+**MSS**

+1. User requests to view all images of a contact.
+2. d'Intérieur locates the contact and lists all their image(s) in the images view panel.

+Use case ends.